ever-co/ever-demand/README.md

 -   Run Carrier Mobile app `yarn run:carrier` and open http://localhost:4203
 -   Run Shopping Website `yarn run:shopweb` and open http://localhost:3000

-Note 1: it is important to build shared / common platform modules (`yarn build:common` or `yarn build:all`) before running the Platform Core (API) or Apps
+Note 1: It is important to build shared / common platform modules (`yarn build:common` or `yarn build:all`) before running the Platform Core (API) or Apps

-Note 2: during development you can run server with `yarn run:server:dev` to enable watch on TS files changes
+Note 2: During development, you can run a server with `yarn run:server:dev` to enable watch on TS file changes

-Note 3: on the first run, API Server (Backend) creates MongoDB local database `ever_development` with the following (default) Admin user
+Note 3: On the first run, the API Server (Backend) creates MongoDB local database `ever_development` with the following (default) Admin user

 -   email: `admin@ever.co`
 -   password: `admin`

-You can use credentials above to login into Platform Admin App.
+You can use the credentials above to login into Platform Admin App.

-Note 3: in order to be able to run every project, you need to make sure everything builds, see section "Build" above.
+Note 3: In order to be able to run every project, you need to make sure everything builds, see section "Build" above.

 ## Metrics